amit-upadhyay-IT/redesigned/docs/_docs/handlebars2.md

 Now after writing the different routes to the applicatoin, lets write the `views`.
 As we have seen in the `routes.js` that we need `login.handlebars`, `landingpage.handlebars`, `city.handlebars`.
 We may also need a default layout, so for that I will also create `layout.handlebars` this will get open when the handlebars will get initialized for the first time.

-Lets say that we have seperated the common code from `login.handlebars`, `landingpage.handlebars` and `city.handlebars` and put them into `partials`.
+Lets say that we have seperated the common code from `login.handlebars`, `landingpage.handlebars` and `city.handlebars` and put them into `partials`, so for that we write different handlebars in `partials` too.
+Below are the code snippets.

 **NOTE**: The front-end is made using bootstrap(don't hesitate whenever you see stylesheet files from bootstrap).